-Child Sexual Exploitation Claims Audit areas affected Provisions / Contingent liabilities

-Impact on audit
+Key audit risks Impact on audit

-Risk
+Child Risk

-At the time of undertaking our planning work, there is still uncertainty around the number and value of Child Sexual Exploitation (CSE) claims the Authority will receive.
+Sexual At the time of undertaking our planning work, there is still uncertainty around the number and value of Child Sexual Exploitation (CSE) claims the Authority will receive.
+There is potential for there to be a significant level of claims and therefore this is a key financial statements audit risk.

-Our proposed audit work
+Exploitation Our proposed audit work

-We will review the treatment of CSE claims within the financial statements and consider this against the criteria in IAS 37 Provisions, Contingent Liabilities and Contingent Assets, which provides guidance for the appropriate accounting treatment when there are uncertainties over claims.
+Claims We will review the process for identifying and evaluating potential claims to provide assurance over the completeness of the balances included within the financial statements.
+We will also review the treatment of CSE claims within the financial statements and consider this against the criteria in IAS 37 Provisions, Contingent Liabilities and Contingent Assets , which provides guidance for the appropriate accounting treatment when there are uncertainties over claims.

-Section four

-Key financial statements audit risks (continued)
+Section four Key financial statements audit risks (continued)